DuFanYin/assignment/README.md

 ## Architecture

+### Overview

+The server processes DBN files containing market-by-order (MBO) messages, maintains an in-memory order book, captures snapshots after each update, and stores them in PostgreSQL.
+The architecture uses a per-cycle threading model where each file upload spawns dedicated processing and database writer threads that run to completion.

 ### Threading Model

-The server uses a multi-threaded architecture optimized for performance:
+The server uses a per-cycle multi-threaded architecture:

 ```
 ┌─────────────────────────────────────────────────────────────┐